banhmysuawx/freedium-link-converter-extensions/README.md

 ## Usage

+### Method 1: Using the extension icon

-1. Navigate to a Medium or Towards Data Science article.
+1. Navigate to a Medium or Towards Data Science article
-2. Click on the Freedium Link Converter extension icon in the toolbar.
+2. Click on the Freedium Link Converter icon in the toolbar
-3. The URL will be updated to use `https://freedium.cfd/`.
+3. The URL will be updated to use `https://freedium.cfd/`

+### Method 2: Using the context menu

+1. **For the current Medium page**:
+   - Right-click anywhere on the page
+   - Select "Open in Freedium" from the context menu
+   - The page will be reopened using Freedium

+2. **For Medium links**:
+   - Right-click on any Medium link
+   - Select "Open in Freedium" from the context menu
+   - The link will be opened in Freedium

+### Configuration options

+- Access the extension options page to configure:
+  - Open in new tab or current tab
+  - Enable/disable automatic link opening when clicking the extension icon

 ## License